 Choosing the appropriate material to work with is critical in producing a product you can be proud of throughout the metalworking process.
 However, the sheer breadth of available options may make this a time-consuming and challenging task, with numerous alloys and grades of metal vying for your attention.
 However, by being acquainted with a few essential steel materials often used in metalworking, you may significantly limit your options and simplify the choosing process.

-This article examines the most common kinds of steel used by blacksmiths for forging.
+This article examines the most common kinds of steel used by blacksmiths for forging with the anvil.

 Carbon steel is the most prevalent kind of steel by far.
 Carbon steels have a maximum alloying content of 2%.
 Carbon steel, more precisely, has a maximum of 0.60 percent copper, 1.65 percent manganese, and 0.60 percent silicon.
 The carbon steel features a different grade ranging from the low to the high grade due to the amount of carbon content.